 History of Church Steeples

 In writing this blog post, we researched the importance of steeples, and history is in fact, interesting.
 Yes, we know steeples are tall and beautiful, giving a church a dramatic look.
-But is this the timberframesteepleonly reason steeples exist?
+But is this the only reason steeples exist?
 According to our research, steeples are a common architectural feature that signifies a religious structure worldwide.
 Often churches were some of the tallest structures in town back in the old days.

 The height of the steeple helped so the church could be found and heard, too.
 Heard you say?
 Many church steeples feature a clock and some feature bells, or both, to let the community know there is service.
 The added height helped so that the sound of the clock or bell could be heard.
 A steeple has also been viewed as an attempt to reach the sky towards heavens and the divine (as stated on Wikipedia, photo on the right also from Wikipedia).
 All we know is there is nothing more New England than seeing a church steeple and hearing that clock or bell ding.